Skip to content

 Why is this quote credited to someone I’ve never heard of?

 “Be the change you wish to see in the world” traces to Arleen Lorrance in 1974, not Gandhi.
 “Do not go where the path may lead” is Muriel Strode, 1903, not Emerson.
-When the true source turns out to be an unexpected name, that’s not a mistake on our end — it’s the whole point.
+When the true source turns out to be an unexpected name, that’s not us getting it wrong.
+That’s verification doing its job.

 What do you do with disputed or misattributed quotes?